Jury deadlocked on some charges in Whitmer kidnap plot trial

 - Gretchen Whitmer49th governor of Michigan

-Jurors say they’ve reached decisions on some charges and are deadlocked on others in the trial of four men accused of conspiring to kidnap Michigan.
-Gov. Gretchen Whitmer.
+GRAND RAPIDS, Mich.
+(AP) — A jury said Friday it has reached decisions on “several” of the 10 charges but was deadlocked on others in the trial of four men accused of conspiring to kidnap Michigan Gov. Gretchen Whitmer.

-GRAND RAPIDS, Mich. — Jurors entered a fifth day of deliberations Friday with pennies that were offered as evidence of an explosive earlier in the trial of four men charged with conspiring to kidnap Michigan Gov. Gretchen Whitmer.
+U.S. District Judge Robert Jonker acknowledged the struggle on the fifth day of deliberations but told jurors they should keep working while lunch was on the way.

+“It’s important to reach unanimity if you can. … If you just can’t see it, then that’s what we need to hear eventually as your final answer,” Jonker said.

-A court employee handed over a large plastic bag known as exhibit 291.
+Deliberations resumed earlier Friday with a court employee handing over a large plastic bag containing pennies, known as exhibit 291.
 The pennies were requested before jurors went home Thursday.

-“If you want something different or something additional, just let us know,” U.S. District Judge Robert Jonker said.
-“We wish you well in your continuing deliberations.”

-The jury is considering 10 charges in the case: one against Brandon Caserta, two against Adam Fox, three against Barry Croft Jr. and four against Daniel Harris.
-The men all face the main charge of a kidnapping conspiracy; the other counts are related to explosives and a firearm.

 Pennies taped to a commercial-grade firework were intended to act like shrapnel, investigators said.

-A homemade explosive was detonated during training in September 2020, according to evidence, about a month before the men were arrested.
+According to evidence, a homemade explosive was detonated during training in September 2020, about a month before the men were arrested.

 In his closing argument on April 1, Assistant U.S. Attorney Nils Kessler said Croft wanted to test the explosive as a possible weapon to use against Whitmer’s security team.
 He quoted him as saying the pennies would be so hot they could go “right through your skin.”